holiday cottages Tenby, Wales

 Dog-friendly

-Tackrooms was once the original saddling room of Atrato, Lord St David's Grand National winning racehorse.
-Now a charming and cosy holiday cottage, Tackrooms has plenty of character and a private garden leading off the living room making it perfect for a family holiday in Pembrokeshire!
+Celtic Retreat is a charming and cosy holiday cottage with plenty of character and a private garden leading off the living room making it perfect for a family holiday in Pembrokeshire!

 2